aishwaryanr/awesome-generative-ai-guide/README.md

-# awesome-generative-ai-resources
+# awesome-generative-ai-resources (Generative AI Guide)
 A one stop repository for generative AI research updates, interview resources, notebooks and much more!

-# Prompt Engineering Guide

 Happy Learning!